Board of Directors

 President

-She is a Full Professor of Biological Engineering at the University of Minho, has a degree in Chemical Engineering from the University of Porto, a master's degree in Biochemical Engineering from Instituto Superior Técnico, and a PhD in Chemical and Biological Engineering from the University of Minho.
+Madalena Alves is Full Professor of Biological Engineering at the University of Minho (UMinho), Portugal.
+She holds a degree in Chemical Engineering from the University of Porto, a Master's in Biochemical Engineering from Instituto Superior Técnico (Lisbon), and a PhD in Chemical and Biological Engineering from the University of Minho.
+She is the President of the Board of Directors of FCT since July 1st, 2022.

 Francisco João Duarte Cordeiro Correia dos Santos